Content on this page was generated by AI and has not been manually reviewed.

 • Access your router’s admin panel often at 192.168.0.1 or 192.168.1.1.

 • Find the VPN section this could be called VPN Client, VPN Server, or VPN Passthrough.
-Is windscribe a vpn and what you need to know about windscribe features, privacy, streaming, pricing, and speed in 2025

 • Disable the VPN client if you’re using one, or disable VPN passthrough for specific protocols if you still want local devices to connect but not route through the VPN.